- How is acute lymphocytic leukemia treated?

 Some things to keep in mind

 A stem cell transplant is a complex treatment that can cause life-threatening side effects.
 If the doctors think that a person with leukemia might be helped by this treatment, it is important that it be done at a hospital where the staff has experience with the procedure.
-Some transplant programs may not have experience in certain transplants, especially those from unrelated or mismatched donors.

 Side effects of stem cell transplant